lr-vu/siteOLD/README.md

 By building a website with Jekyll and hosting as a Github page, we don't have to worry about traditional web development.
 Ideally, we only have to modify markdown files.

-Although at the moment some people are more active in the web development, it shouldn't anyone can make changes / contributions by creating a branch and making a PR to the main branch.
-For example, adding / modifying your profile should be easily done by you.
+Although at the moment some people are more active in the web development, anyone can make changes / contributions by creating a branch and making a PR to the main branch.
+For example, adding / modifying your profile can be easily done by you.

 ## Prerequisites